yashc18/yashc18/README.md

 # Hi there, I'm Yash! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with experience across various fields, including AI, app development,, and open-source contributions.
+I'm a passionate developer with experience across various fields, including AI, app development, and open-source contributions.
 My goal is to create innovative solutions that make an impact, whether through developing cutting-edge applications.

 ### 🌟 About Me
 - 💼 Currently studying Computer Engineering at **NMIET** and actively contributing to the tech community.